 Credit for a course may be applied only once in a student's program.
-Students should note that, for Canada Student Loan and other purposes, courses identified as Duplicate or Equivalent will not be counted toward the minimum required course load.

 English Deficiency

 Essays and examination papers deficient in English in any course will be refused a passing grade.
 When faculty have reasonable grounds for believing a student lacks the necessary skills in written English, the faculty may require the student to undergo appropriate testing and take corrective action to upgrade as needed.